lucius-barde/bardic-cms/README.md

 	- string pass: database password
 	- string dbname: database name
 	- string tbl: opcmsdev
+- array site: site parameters (formerly the "site" entry in OpCMS 2)
+	- string name: Default site title (if frontend is active)
+	- string content: Default site meta description (if frontend is active)
+	- array params:
+		- string default_language: the default language code
+		- string homelink: the url of the home page (must be in the same language as the default lang.)
+		- array languages: contains an array of the active languages ['code':'Language name']
+- array user: the default user (formerly the first "user" entry in OpCMS 2)
+	- string login: The login or email to access the admin panel or to query objects with status = 0
+	- string password: The password to access the admin panel or to query objects with status = 0
 - string abspath: the site's URL with http(s)://
 - string absdir: the site's root path on the server (e.g. /var/www/opcms)
 - string template_dir: relative path to the activated template

+===== WORK IN PROGRESS - WHAT COMES AFTER THIS LINE IS STILL V2 AND HASN'T YET BEEN UPDATED FOR V3 =====

 ## index.php